-Create a solution of one part bleach, three parts water and three tablespoons of TSP ( Trisodium Phosphate ).
-Mix thoroughly and pour it in your pump sprayer.
+Create a solution of one part bleach, three parts water, and three tablespoons of TSP ( Trisodium Phosphate ).
+Mix thoroughly and pour it into your pump sprayer.

 Secure a firm footing for your ladder, ensuring to place it on firm, even ground, and carefully ascend to your roof.
 Note: It’s always best to leave roofs with a steep pitch to the professional roof cleaners that have equipment like bucket trucks.
 Carefully, climb to the top of the roof so you aren’t walking on wet shingles.

-Pro tip: pay attention to the direction of the wind in order to prevent solution “sprayback”.
+Pro tip: pay attention to the direction of the wind in order to prevent the solution from “spraying back”.